Build a map card to display geographical data.

 - the Data section contains a Region dropdown where you define which map to display.
 This region must match the map in the source data

 - the Data section also contains a Show only matched items toggle.
 Toggle right to remove subdivisions that do not match your source data.
-This helps to single out relevant regions for which data exists.
+This helps you single out relevant regions for which data exists, as the map will zoom in to matched regions or countries, depending on the data returned.
+This can be further enhanced by using a hierarchy filter that allows you to drill up and down a region hierarchy (see the Context tab description, below).

 - the Series section allows you to toggle conditional formatting, based on conditional formatting in the source data's first column.
 To accomplish this, go to View designer, select the custom view for the source data, and follow the process described in Conditional Formatting